Can You Donate Blood While Pregnant?

 The simple answer is no.

-Even though your blood volume increases during pregnancy, you still don’t have any to spare right now.
+Even though your blood volume increases during pregnancy (from 45% up to 60% in the third trimester), you still don’t have any to spare right now.

 Donating blood puts you at a higher risk of developing iron-deficiency anemia—a condition where your blood doesn’t have a sufficient supply of healthy red blood cells.